The Heist (Derren Brown special): Motivational seminar

 Thirteen delegates are invited to an intimate seminar in a hotel in Hertfordshire apparently to learn some of Brown’s skills, after responding to adverts in the press.
 They had to be open responsive types who would respond well to his techniques; have no criminal record; fall into a typical middle-management income bracket or above; and be deemed psychologically robust enough by an independent psychologist to take part in the show.

-Initially, Brown sets up tests to see how each of them react to different situations such as an irritating security guard hassling them on the way to dinner to see how they react to authority, and a maître d’hôtel presenting them with an unexpected bill after dinner and drinks.
+Initially, Brown sets up tests to see how each of them react to different situations such as an irritating security guard hassling them on the way to dinner to see how they react to authority, and a Maître d'hôtel presenting them with an unexpected bill after dinner and drinks.

 During the actual seminar, he starts to focus them unconsciously on the idea of stealing while convincing them that they are learning real skills to keep them responsive and hungry.
 He triggers motivational states and attaches this to the trigger of rubbing their leg.
 Brown also uses suggestive language, such as describing the participants as "thought criminals", titling a slide in the presentation "Things to take away", and using the acronym "K.A.S.H." in another slide.
 The participants are given realistic toy guns, to encourage the feeling of criminality; they are also given a CD, which Brown says contains subliminal messages that they should listen to every day.
 The CDs are in fact blank, but they are meant to show the belief that Brown can influence them without them being aware of it.

-The seminar ends with a group visualisation shifting the focus towards motivation and an attitude of "just do it" while Brown reiterates the language of criminality.
-He also transfers a rubbing leg trigger across to a piece of music, "Can You Feel It" by The Jackson 5 all under the backdrop of flashing green lights.
+The seminar ends with a group visualization shifting the focus towards motivation and an attitude of "just do it" while Brown reiterates the language of criminality.
+He also transfers a rubbing leg trigger across to a piece of music, "Can You Feel It" by The Jacksons all under the backdrop of flashing green lights.
 Practicing this a few times means that just playing that piece of music will trigger a very emotional state in the subjects.